Skip to content

 Aspen, Colorado

-Beyond the many technical challenges of preserving and rehabilitating the structure for modern use, the Team faced the challenge of honoring the original design.
+Beyond the many technical challenges of preserving and rehabilitating the structure for modern use, the R+B Team faced the challenge of honoring the original design.
 To do this, new elements needed to share the existing building’s underlying principles and concepts but be distinct from them and of their own time.
-By carefully studying the existing building, the design team identified these features and tailored the new architecture to emphasize, contribute to, and enhance the existing building.
+By carefully studying the existing building, R+B identified these features and tailored the new architecture to emphasize, contribute to, and enhance the existing building.

 As a case study of this process, to enclose the central courtyard the team first studied the basic layout of the building.
 Organized on an 3×3 grid, the key spaces are arranged on two axes, oriented north-south and east-west, with the central courtyard at the intersection.
 The new roof structure, ceiling design, and pyramidal skylight align and emphasis these axes, creating a volumetric space in the center of the building where the visitor is naturally directed for a creative exchange of ideas.
 Large doors between the rooms along the north-south axis slide aside to unite the spaces into one, with a new “Creative Lab” anchoring the southern end of the axis, and break-out spaces arranged to the east and west, creating a dynamic flow of people and ideas.